melt-umn/melt-website/content/silver/ref/ext/convenienceaspects.md

 ```

-Note that `varPatterns` and `Wildcard` patterns can shadow other ones, as in the following, where the `bazInit3(_,val)` aspect production is not made, because the `coolName` varPattern shadows it.
+Note that variable patterns and wildcard patterns can shadow other ones, as in the following, where the `bazInit3(_,val)` aspect production is not made, because the `coolName` varPattern shadows it.

 ```
 aspect bagList2 on top::BazExpr using <- of